 Mine Trail/Roomy Mine Loop from the New Weis Center

 This loop hike passes by two old iron mines, one of which extends about 60 feet into the hillside.

 Allowed on leash

 Take Skyline Drive to its northwestern end at Greenwood Lake Turnpike (County Route 511).
 Turn left and proceed south for 1.6 miles to West Brook Road.
 Turn right onto West Brook Road and cross the Wanaque Reservoir on a narrow causeway.
-At the next T junction, turn left, then take the second left onto Snake Den Road.
-In 0.3 mile, bear left at a fork, and continue for another 0.3 mile to a large dirt parking area on the right side of the road, just before the entrance to the Weis Ecology Center (the ecology center buildings are currently closed to the public, but the parking area is open to hikers).
+At the next intersection, turn left, then take the second left onto Snake Den Road, following signs to the New Weis Center.
+In 0.3 mile, bear left at a fork, and continue for another 0.3 mile to a large dirt parking area on the right side of the road, just before the entrance to the New Weis Center (the buildings are currently closed to the public, but the parking area is open to hikers).

 Soon, the trail bears right to skirt the Highlands Natural Pool.
 Built about 70 years ago, this pool is fed by the brook and is not chlorinated.
 For more information on this pool, see www.highlandspool.com.
 The trail briefly joins a dirt road, then bears left and ascends on a footpath, passing the weir that regulates the supply of water to the pool.

 After crossing a footbridge over the brook, the green-blazed Otter Hole Trail proceeds through a rocky area, bears left, and reaches a wide woods road - the continuation of Snake Den Road.
 Here, the Otter Hole Trail turns right and follows the road, but you should cross the road and continue ahead on the joint Mine (yellow-on-white) and Hewitt-Butler (blue) Trails.
 The joint trails ascend on a footpath through mountain laurel and then climb more steeply through a rocky area.